 Professor John Williams, of Aberystwyth Law School has said;

 “Our earlier research shows that victims of elder abuse want two things.

-First, they want the abuse to end.
+- First, they want the abuse to end.

-Second, they want justice.
+- Second, they want justice.

 It does not necessarily mean criminal proceedings.
 Other justice options are needed which ensure that the abuse ends and provides the older person with a sense that justice has been done.”

 - Many older people who experience abuse within their own homes are often unaware of how to find out what help and support is available to them.